aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

   but you could also use this for developer accounts (don't do that for production application accounts though!).
-* `--trust-for-lookup`: similar to `--trust`, but gives a more limited set of permissions to the trusted account, allowing it to only look up missing values, such as availability zones, EC2 images and VPCs.
+* `--trust-for-lookup`: similar to `--trust`, but gives a more limited set of permissions to the trusted account, allowing it to only look up values, such as availability zones, EC2 images and VPCs.
+Note that if you provide an account using `--trust`, that account can also do lookups.
+  So you only need to pass `--trust-for-lookup` if you need to use a different account.
 * `aws://222222222222/us-east-2`: the account and region we're bootstrapping.

 > **Security tip**: we recommend that you use administrative credentials to an